Silahtarağa Power Station

-The Silahtarağa Power Station (Silahtarağa Elektrik Santralı) was a coal-fired generating station located in Istanbul Turkey.
+The Silahtarağa Power Station (Silahtarağa Elektrik Santralı) was a coal-fired electric power generating station located in Istanbul Turkey.
 The Ottoman Empire's first urban-scaled power plant, it was in use from 1914 to 1983.
 The site has since been converted into a university campus for the Istanbul Bilgi University and houses two museums and several facilities.
 It was refurbished and renamed SantralIstanbul in 2007.